WICG/import-maps/README.md

 <script type="module" src="./app.mjs"></script>
 ```

-would not: it would cause in all classes of browsers, it would attempt to fetch `app.mjs` directly, resulting in a 404.
+would not: in all classes of browsers, it would attempt to fetch `app.mjs` directly, resulting in a 404.
 What _would_ work, in import-map-supporting browsers, would be

 ```html
 <script type="module">import "./app.mjs";</script>